abdealimak/oc/README.md

-# implementation of oc & zc 👾
+# tts and stt automation scripts for oc & zc